MakingSense/makingsense.github.io/migration-to-git/4-flows/dp-flow.md

 Our DCA project has been merged with some other projects of the same client, you can find more information about the context and the desired work-flow in [DCA flow] page.
 The idea is basically the same, but sadly, the client requires TFS, so, we could use Git and GitHub, but each _feature branch_ should be also merged to TFS.
 It give us a little overhead, but is still better than pure TFS.

+Also you can see a [simplification version in Spanish](dp-flow-in-spanish/dp-flow-in-spanish.html).

 #### Local environment configuration

 To support this work-flow you have to download and add to your `path` [git-tfs](http://git-tfs.com/) (at the moment of writing this article, we are using the git-tfs v0.20.0) and [git-helpers](https://github.com/MakingSense/git-helpers#git-helpers).